How to Use SpamAssassin

 - 10 means that any message with a score of 10 or less will not be marked as spam.

-- Navigate to the Email section, then click on the Spam Filters icon.
+- Within cPanel, navigate to the Email section and then click on the Spam Filters icon.

 - Click on the Spam Threshold Score link.